Alvirtwo/-repair_function-/README.md

 # [repair_function]

-Description: A planned set of functions defining a main function/program to automate fixing backup errors on virtual machines.
+Description: script of functions automating the task to detect, analyze and fixing backup errors on virtual machines.

 ===============================

-- [repair_function] (contains the following planned functions)
 -	[server_check] (checks for error Jobs in Commvault Databases and seperates all found errors to different subtasks)
 -	[subtask(x)] (divides the errors found from [server_check], where x stands for the Job ID)
 -	[repair_function_log] (documents all steps made by [repair_function])